 If you’re a new coffee shop owner, many seasoned coffee shop owners will tell you to expect constant feedback on your menu.
 Customers, friends, and family members will want you to add or change items, flavors, and prices.

 It’s easy to get caught in your emotions and feel insecure or worried about your menu.
 Does everyone have the same opinion as that one negative Yelp reviewer?
 If you don’t change that menu item, will it hurt your business?
 Coffee shop owners might start revising the menu out of fear until the menu board wraps around all four walls.
 Don’t do it!
-All those menu items can turn into a waste of ingredients and effort.
+All those menu items can turn into significant waste.

 Before you respond to every opinion about your coffee shop’s menu, pause and look at the data, starting with the 80% rule.